VivianZhao12/Power-Outage-Prediction/README.md

        'Delaware', 'Louisiana', 'Hawaii', 'Nebraska', 'Mississippi','North Carolina', 'Kansas', 'Wyoming', 'Idaho', 'Virginia', 'New Jersey']

-Evaluation Metric: We used the R-squared metric to evaluate the performance of the model for both Group X and Group Y.
+**Evaluation Metric:** We used the R-squared metric to evaluate the performance of the model for both Group X and Group Y.

-Null Hypothesis: Our model is fair.
+**Null Hypothesis:** Our model is fair.
 The R-squared values for Group X and Group Y are roughly the same, and any differences observed are due to random chance.

-Alternative Hypothesis: Our model is unfair.
+**Alternative Hypothesis:** Our model is unfair.
 The R-squared value for Group X is lower than the R-squared value for Group Y.

-Test Statistic: The test statistic is the observed absolute difference in R-squared values between Group X and Group Y.
+**Test Statistic:** The test statistic is the observed absolute difference in R-squared values between Group X and Group Y.

-Significance Level: We used a significance level of 0.05.
+**Significance Level:** We used a significance level of **0.05**.

-P-value and Conclusion: The p-value obtained from the permutation test was 0.31.
-Since the p-value is greater than the significance level of 0.05, we fail to reject the null hypothesis.
+**P-value and Conclusion:** The p-value obtained from the permutation test was **0.31**.
+Since the p-value is greater than the significance level of 0.05, **we fail to reject the null hypothesis**.
 Therefore, there is not enough evidence to suggest that our model performs worse for Group X compared to Group Y in terms of R-squared values.

-Based on the results of the permutation test, we do not find any significant fairness issues in our model's performance between Group X and Group Y.

-Please note that the values provided above are placeholders.
-To obtain the actual results, please run the code provided.
-Additionally, you can visualize the permutation test results using histograms or boxplots to compare the distribution of the test statistic under the null hypothesis with the observed test statistic.